Why Pneumatic Clamping Holds Repeatable Force in Automated Cells

 Collaboration with Robotic Arms: Streamlining Load-and-Clamp Cycles

-Automation works best when tools work together—and high-precision pneumatic vises work well with robotic arms.
+A pneumatic vise pairs cleanly with a robot because both run off the same I/O signals.
 As the robot executes its gripping and placing motions, the vise’s pneumatic actuation coordinates with it: the robot positions a workpiece, the vise clamps, and once machining ends, it releases as the robot returns to load the next part.
 This coordination cuts changeover time by 80% or more compared to manual setups.

 Enabling 24/7 Uninterrupted Operation